402-472-2310 - Business Advising and Student Engagement Office

 Bureau of Business Research (BBR)

-The BBR is an applied economic and business research entity of CBA.
+The BBR is an applied economic and business research entity of the College of Business.
 Located within the Department of Economics, the BBR exists to accomplish two primary purposes.
 First, it provides relevant information and insightful data on economic conditions in Nebraska, the Great Plains and the nation as a general service to individuals and businesses in the state.
 Second, it also provides economists with practical opportunities to conduct applied economic research and train students in the conduct of applied research on timely economic and business topics.

 Business Learning Community (BLC)

-CBA has two learning communities for first-year students which allows them to live with others who share their academic interests.
+The College of Business has two learning communities for first-year students which allows them to live with others who share their academic interests.
 Developing Business Leaders – Start Your Future Today helps business students build skills and the knowledge needed to become future business and community leaders, while Business Around the World – Global Perspectives is designed for students who wish to complement their business coursework with an international experience through Education Abroad.

 Campus Rec Center (CREC)